-- Strong diplomatic, motivational, and communication skills (written, verbal and presentation) including the ability to lead up, across and down
+- Excellent diplomatic, motivational, and communication skills (written, verbal and presentation) including the ability to manage up and take on informal leadership roles

 - Strong organization and project management skills—ability to see the big picture, manage small details, and create and maintain systems that enhance organizational efficiency